What Is Resource Guarding Behavior?

 Food Bowl Bonuses

 After practicing the above exercise for a few days, you’re ready to start adding fabulous bonus treats directly to your dog’s food bowl.
 One way to do this is to feed handful by handful: Put a handful of food in your dog’s bowl and move away.
-When she has finished eating that and the bowl is empty, approach the bowl and add another handful of kibble and some special treats.
+When they have finished eating that and the bowl is empty, approach the bowl and add another handful of kibble and some special treats.
 You can feed an entire meal this way.

 Reward the Response